 Let me make this perfectly clear in the most basic English:

-If you are under the age of 16 - if you are 15 years or younger - in Queensland, NSW, Victoria or the Northern Territory you cannot consent to sex.
+If you are under the age of 16 - if you are 15 years or younger - in Australia you cannot consent to sex.
 Any sexual act is an offence.
-This age rises to 18 in Adelaide and the Northern Territory.
-In some States the age is of consent is older again if the person is an adult and in a position of authority; like a priest, teacher to coach.
+This age rises to 18 in South Australia and the Northern Territory.
+In some states the age is of consent is older again if the person is an adult and in a position of authority; like a priest, teacher or coach.

 Looking at these statistics it is no surprise that reporting is often recalling an incidence that happened in childhood or adolescence.
 This is when at least 1 in 3 sexual assaults occur.